Weather Affects Paint

 While these are the ideal conditions for house painting, it doesn’t mean you can’t paint when the conditions are less than ideal.
 But you need to know how.

-•Paint thinners can be added to adjust for weather and paints designed specifically to counter-changing weather conditions can be used when a job needs to get done.
-It can decrease the effects of weather on the paint job.
+- Paint thinners can be added to adjust for weather and paints designed specifically to counter changing weather conditions can be used when a job needs to get done.
+It can decrease the effects of weather on a paint job.
 This, however, requires a lot of knowledge and experience and is likely a job best left to the professionals.

-•Whether (no pun intended) the conditions are ideal for house painting or not, a reputable and experienced painter in Toronto and the GTA knows how to manage weather conditions and ensure that you get the longest and most durable lifespan from your paint.
-Remember a poor paint job will last but a few years, while a professionally painted home will look great for a decade or more with fewer effects of weather on paint.
+- Whether (no pun intended) the conditions are ideal for house painting or not, a reputable and experienced painter in Toronto and the GTA knows how to manage weather conditions and ensure that you get the longest and most durable lifespan from your paint.
+Remember, a poor paint job will last but a few years, while a professionally painted home will look great for a decade or more with fewer effects of weather on the paint.

-•With over 34 years of experience in the painting business, Home Painters Toronto knows how to tackle any painting project and get it done right the first time.
+- With over 35 years of experience in the painting business, Home Painters Toronto knows how to tackle any painting project and get it done right the first time.